richardvenneman/appsignal-docs/source/ruby/command-line/notify_of_deploy.html.md

 This tool is available since version 0.2.5 of the AppSignal Ruby gem.

+Please read our documentation on [Deploy markers] for recommended alternative methods of sending deploy markers to AppSignal.

 ## Options

 - `--environment` required.
 The environment of the application being deployed.